 - Double-sided metal open slat benches incorporate four (4) bollards each adjacent to the porte cochere.
 Bench design is a contemporary take on existing wood slat benches and metal filigree benches currently around the Castle's setting.
 Bench design minimizes adverse effect by concealing bollards in a traditional type of street furniture. - Bush hammered detail on the bollard shaft takes visual cues from the Castle's stonework. - Design of the hardened wall bench permits maximum visibility of the Castle due to stepping the granite down from the ends allowing visibility through the open metal bench slats.
-Metal slat seating conceals hardened metal bollards. - Use of a gray-brown granite is contextual to both the Castle and the Jefferson Drive streetscape materials. - Contributes to the cumulative adverse effect on the Setting of the Castle and the National Mall Historic District. - Refer to "Signage" for related changes.
+Metal slat seating conceals hardened metal bollards. - Contributes to the cumulative adverse effect on the Setting of the Castle and the National Mall Historic District. - Refer to "Signage" for related changes.